 And given this is a universal requirement and many implementations possibly have some workaround already weaved into them, we might well see a new XBRL specification for this in the future.
 At least I hope so.

 XBRL implementation is tricky and requires plenty of experience to ensure that appropriate methods are used right at the beginning.
 Instead of relegating it only to taxonomy definition and platform development, regulators must think through and debate their entire digital reporting strategy and only use best-in-class practices.

 With more than 15 implementations in 9 countries worldwide, we have a wealth of experience to gauge every regulator’s business requirement – something they might find difficult to do themselves at the outset.

-You may reach out to us to know more on how we can help you in define your digital reporting strategy.
+You may reach out to us to know more about how we can help you defining your digital reporting strategy.

 Or mail me at [email protected] with any comments you have.